-cyclic, branched, or linear, completely fluorinated tertiary amines with no unsaturations; and sulfur-containing perfluorocarbons with no unsaturations and with sulfur bonds only to carbon and fluorine, will shall be analyzed as exempt compounds for compliance with subdivision (ed), only when at such time as manufacturers specify which individual compounds are used in the coating formulation of the coatings subject to this rule and identify the test methods, which have been approved by the .
-In addition, the manufacturers shall identify the U.S. EPA, California Air Resources Board CARB, and the

-SCAQMD approved test methods prior to such analysis, that can be used to quantify the amount of each exempt compound."
+cyclic, branched, or linear, completely fluorinated tertiary amines with no unsaturations; and sulfur-containing perfluorocarbons with no unsaturations and with sulfur bonds only to carbon and fluorine, willshall be analyzed as exempt compounds for compliance with subdivision (ed), only when at such time as manufacturers specify which individual compounds are used in the coating formulation of the coating subject to this rule.
+In addition, the manufacturers shall also identify the test methods approved by the U.S. EPA, California Air Resources Board (CARB), and the SCAQMD approved test methods prior to such analysis, that can be used to quantify the amount of each exempt compound."